Charities are a force for good and millions regularly donate to help them help others.

-The project is not a full review of charity law.
+The project was not a full review of charity law.

-The terms of reference relate to selected technical issues.
-Those issues do not include matters such as the law of public benefit and the charitable status of independent schools.
+The terms of reference related to selected technical issues.
+Those issues did not include matters such as the law of public benefit and the charitable status of independent schools.

-The regulation of fundraising activities does not form part of our terms of reference.
+The regulation of fundraising activities did not form part of our terms of reference.

-Fundraising was an issue addressed by a cross-party review in 2015, measures were included in the Charities (Protection and Social Investment) Act 2016, and the new Fundraising Regulator is already operational.
+Fundraising was an issue addressed by a cross-party review in 2015, measures were included in the Charities (Protection and Social Investment) Act 2016, and the Fundraising Regulator is operational.